 This might not be a “Lima day tour” per se, but it is a really neat guided experience you can have right in the heart of Lima!
 Lima sits on the coast and the Pacific ocean offers some really great waves for beginner surfers.

 Right from the neighborhood of Miraflores, you can walk down to the beach and have a surf lesson!
 You can either book a surfing lesson online in advance that includes hotel pick up, or just head to the beach and negotiate your own price with an instructor – there are literally dozens of people offering both group and private lessons here.

 Dan and I skipped this particular experience in Lima this time (we’ve done a fair amount of surfing all over the world and the water was really cold!)
 But if you’ve never surfed before and are looking for an active tour in Lima then surfing could be perfect for you!

 13. Pachacamac Ruins

 Only a short 30-minute drive from Miraflores is the Pachacamac Ruins of Lima.
-This is one of the best Lima tours because it involves a history lesson and insight into the Incas who lived here long before us!
+This is one of the best tours in Lima because it involves a history lesson and insight into the Incas who lived here long before us!

 This Lima tour is a guided experience around the Pachacmac Ruins, guaranteed to satisfy history buffs!
 It lasts for around 4 hours and includes transport to and from the ruins with pickup offered from your hotel.

-This Pachamcamc Ruins tours could be a great warm-up for exploring Inca ruins if you are planning on heading to Machu Picchu!
+This Pachamcamc Ruins tour could be a great warm-up for exploring Inca ruins if you are planning on heading to Machu Picchu!